 Lucille Pearl King Johnson of Norfolk, Virginia, took her eternal rest on Wednesday, May 29, 2019.
 She was 88 years old.
 Born in Bayboro, NC on December 8, 1930, she was one of five children of Rufus and Clara King.
 Lucille’s father was a longshoreman and the King family moved to Norfolk, VA when she was a child.
 As she matured, Lucille developed many interests, including playing the piano, gardening and singing.
 She also grew strong in her Christian faith.

-To send flowers in memory of Lucille King Johnson (King), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lucille King Johnson (King), please visit our Heartfelt Sympathies Store.

 Lucille married the love of her life, Samuel H. Johnson (Jabo) in 1956.
 They were a maid and butler team that served many families in the Tidewater area for decades.
 From their home on Barney Street in Norfolk they raised their only daughter, Peggie, and established a loving and enduring marriage that lasted until his death in 1992.
 Later in life she became an entrepreneur and started her own daycare.
 Over the years, she helped to rear more than 30 children who would grow up to be successful teachers, doctors, lawyers and even a movie star!